Steven Klein (producer): Career

 Klein founded Firefly Theater in 1996.
 Matt Shakman also played a role in the foundation of Firefly, which operated as a theatre collective staging experimental projects in its early days.
 Klein's first major Los Angeles stage appearance came in a March 2000 production of Mark Ravenhill's Shopping and Fucking at the Celebration Theatre.
 In August 2000, Klein's Firefly Theater company staged a production of Shakespeare's Measure for Measure at the Black Dahlia Theatre, a Los Angeles playhouse and companion theatre company set up by Shakman and Klein.
-Klein would go on to serve as staff producer and occasional actor at the Black Dahlia in the following years.
+Klein would go on to serve as staff producer and recurring actor at the Black Dahlia in the following years.
 One of the early works he produced and acted in at the Black Dahlia was Austin Pendleton's Orson's Shadow in April 2001.

-Also in 2001, Klein co-created with producer Bruce Cohen a short film collective called Catme with film producer, Bruce Cohen.
+Also in 2001, Klein co-created with producer Bruce Cohen a short film collective called CATME.
 In 2003, Klein was a producer on Geraldine Hughes' one-woman show, Belfast Blues, which premiered at the Black Dahlia Theatre in February of that year.
-The show went on to stage several other productions including at the Off Broadway Barrow Street Theatre in New York and the Off West End Soho Theatre in London.
+The show went on to stage several other productions produced by Klein including at the Off Broadway Barrow Street Theatre in New York and the Off West End Soho Theatre in London.
 Klein also had his first television guest role in 2003 on an episode of Star Trek: Enterprise.

 In January 2004, he acted in a production of Neil Simon's Biloxi Blues at the Walnut Street Theatre in Philadelphia.
 In September 2004, Klein produced and starred in David Schulner's An Infinite Ache alongside Suzy Nakamura at the Black Dahlia Theatre.
 He later returned to Philadelphia's Walnut Street Theatre to reprise his role in a separate production of the play in 2007.
-He continued producing and acting in several Firefly co-productions, including Jane Martin's Flags (2007) at the Black Dahlia Theatre and Itamar Moses' The Four of Us (2008) at the Elephant Theatre Lab.
-The former play was transferred to the Off Broadway 59E59 Theater later in 2007.
+He continued producing and acting in several Firefly co-productions, including Jane Martin's Flags (2007) off-Broadway at 59E59 and Itamar Moses' The Four of Us (2008) at the Elephant Theatre Lab.

 In 2010, Klein appeared on an episode of Burn Notice.
 Also that year, his Firefly Theater outfit expanded into film production, and its name was changed to Firefly Theater & Films.
 Firefly's first film was a 2011 documentary feature about aspiring teenage magicians called Make Believe, which won the documentary award at the LA Film Festival.
-In 2011, Klein co-created (with Jordana Malick) the annual Unscreened event in which screenwriters, directors, and actors would stage a series of short plays using scripts that were often initially intended for film or television.
+In 2011, Klein co-created (with Jordana Mollick) the annual Unscreened event in which screenwriters, directors, and actors would stage a series of short plays using scripts that were often initially intended for film or television.
 The series ran until 2015 and featured actors like Lindsey Kraft, Jerrika Hinton, Tig Notaro, Nate Corddry, Maria Thayer, and Klein himself in plays penned by writers like James Ponsoldt, Aisha Muharrar, and Dahvi Waller.